-You see the signs whenever you come into a Foss Swim School facility—no glass on the pool deck.
+You see the signs whenever you come into a Foss Swim School facility—no glass.
 We understand some of our customers strongly prefer using glass bottles, but there’s a good reason for this policy and why we enforce it so strongly.
 People naturally understand the risk of broken glass, but some might not understand the effect of a single accident and the repercussions that affect many families for hours or days.

 If the unthinkable happens and a glass container is broken on our pool deck—a very real possibility because decks are hard surfaces—it sets the following chain of events into motion.

 Here’s the protocol we followed at two of our locations when a glass container was brought onto the pool deck and accidentally broke, resulting in a significant amount of broken glass entering the water, and what we hope we never to have to do at your pool:

 - The pool is cleared and all classes are stopped to allow time to assess the situation and determine if glass is in the water.